MicBrain/Text_Generator/README.md

 ### Algorithm

    This algorithm has been developed mainly for Big Data, because the general idea is based on the size of the given data.
+Generator.java file provides the public API and TextGenerator.java file contains the actual implementation of the algorithm.